B-P Battioni e Pagani S.p.A.

 B-P Battioni e Pagani S.p.A. is an Italian manufacturer of forklifts.
 The company makes diesel and electric forklifts.
 The company is UNI EN ISO 9002 certified and UNI EN ISO 9001:2000 certified since 2002.

 History

 The company was created in 1959 in northern Italy.
 At the beginning the company produced forklifts use in Italy.
-These vehicles were used in the wood industry for moving wood panels.
+These vehicles were used in the wood and agricultural industry for moving wood panels.
 After ten years the company began to produce vehicles for factories in Italy and Western Europe.

 Current models

 The capacity of B-P's forklifts are 2,4,5,6 and 7 T(the smallest segment).